toddgoates/cybertaxi/PROJECT_CONTEXT.md

 ## Overview

-`cybertaxi` is a small Three.js arcade prototype built with Vite.
-The player pilots a hovering taxi through a neon city, chooses between multiple passenger fares, drops riders off across districts, manages fare decay, traffic collisions, boost usage, energy consumption, and escalating rival taxi pressure.
+`cybertaxi` is a browser-based Three.js arcade game built with Vite.
+The player pilots a hovering taxi through a stylized neon city, chooses between multiple passenger fares, delivers riders across districts, manages fare decay, traffic collisions, boost usage, energy consumption, and escalating rival taxi pressure.

-The project is currently a lightweight, code-driven game with no external assets, no backend, and no save system.
+The project is still a lightweight, code-driven game with no backend and no save system, but it now uses a small set of local audio and image assets for music, intro narration, portraits, and effects.

 ## Tech Stack

-- `three` for rendering, scene graph, lighting, geometry, and animation
+- `three` for rendering, scene graph, geometry, animation, and lighting
-- `vite` for local development and production builds
+- `vite` for development and builds
 - Plain JavaScript modules, no framework
 - Styling in `src/styles.css`
+- Native browser `Audio` elements for music, intro dialogue, and sound effects

 ## Run Commands